holidays/holidays/definitions/README.md

   function: custom_method(year, month, day)
 ```

-You may do the following:
+If you do the following:

 ```
 1: